 We measure the query efficiency against the number of peers with four different routing methods or data sets: (1) Brute Force Search (BFS) with controlled data, (2) FQM with 1 signature value per peer and controlled data, (3) FQM with 3 signature values per peer and controlled data, and (4) FQM with 3 signature values and real data.
-As seen in Fig. 3, FQM outperforms BFS algorithm and it can perform even better if an appropriate number of signature values per peer is used.
+As seen in Fig. 6, FQM outperforms BFS algorithm and it can perform even better if an appropriate number of signature values per peer is used.
 As expected, recall and visited peers percentage in BFS are more or less equal because data classes are evenly distributed among peers, the more peers visited, the more desired data retrieved.
 The curve of FQM follows a bell shape with a long tail.
-Query efficiency increases at first due to two reasons: (1) the percentage of peers visited is inversely proportional to the number of peers when TTL is fixed and (2) FQM advances the recall percentage when the query message reaches the target cluster.
-When the number of peers increases further, a query might not reach its target cluster, so query efficiency starts to drop.
+Query efficiency increases at first due to three reasons:

+- 1. The network can be clustered more appropriately when the network size increases. - 2.
+The percentage of peers visited is inversely proportional to the network size when the TLL is fixed. - 3.
+FQM advances the recall percentage when the query message reaches the target cluster.

+When the network size increases further, a query might not reach its target cluster, so query efficiency starts to drop.
 The result shows that the improvement in FQM is reduced when real data is used.
-This is when the real data cannot be clustered appropriately.
+This is because the real data cannot be clustered as well as our controlled data.

-Figure 3: R/V against number of peers.
+Figure 6: R/V against number of peers.